yogeshk39/voice_to_text_system/README.md

 ### Explanation:

-- **Overview**: Provides a brief introduction to the project, outlining its purpose and functionality.
+- Overview: Provides a brief introduction to the project, outlining its purpose and functionality.
-- **Features**: Lists key features of the voice-to-text system to highlight its capabilities.
+- Features: Lists key features of the voice-to-text system to highlight its capabilities.
-- **Installation**: Detailed steps to clone the repository, install dependencies, and set up `pyaudio` for microphone access on different platforms.
+- Installation: Detailed steps to clone the repository, install dependencies, and set up `pyaudio` for microphone access on different platforms.
-- **Usage**: Instructions on how to run the script and interact with the voice-to-text system.
+- Usage: Instructions on how to run the script and interact with the voice-to-text system.
-- **Contributing**: Guidelines for contributing to the project, encouraging collaboration and development.
+- Contributing: Guidelines for contributing to the project, encouraging collaboration and development.
-- **License**: Specifies the project's license (MIT License) for open-source distribution.
+- License: Specifies the project's license (MIT License) for open-source distribution.
-- **Contact**: Provides contact information for inquiries and further communication.
+- Contact: Provides contact information for inquiries and further communication.

 ### Customization Tips:

-- **Replace `<repository-url>`**: Replace with the actual URL of your project's repository.
+- Replace `<repository-url>`: Replace with the actual URL of your project's repository.
-- **Update Email and GitHub**: Modify `your.email@example.com` and `YourGitHubUsername` with your own contact information and GitHub username.
+- Update Email and GitHub: Modify `your.email@example.com` and `YourGitHubUsername` with your own contact information and GitHub username.
-- **Expand Features**: Add more features or functionalities specific to your project to enhance the README's appeal and usefulness.
+- Expand Features: Add more features or functionalities specific to your project to enhance the README's appeal and usefulness.

-This README.md template serves as a comprehensive guide for users and contributors, ensuring clarity on installation, usage, and contribution processes for your voice-to-text system project.